 License for power games was introduced in January this year.
 Here, the Authority should govern and regulate this games department, following Article 78 of The Lotteries and Other Associated Games ACT.
 The stipulations are also under Chapter 438 or the Maltese laws.
-A properly controlled skill license should offer services with the aim of engaging with their slot players.
-Also, it should provide supply on a business-to-business basis.
+A properly controlled skill license should offer services to engage with their slot players.
+Also, it should supply on a business-to-business basis.

 The license is valid for a five-year time frame, with several instructions which include:

-• Procedure of making sure that the business owners are up to the task
+• The procedure for making sure that the business owners are up to the task

 • System and financial auditing to ensure a fair gaming operation